Bringing the Magic of Home: Disney Pumpkin Decorating!

 I love the fall.
 The changing colors of the leaves on the trees, the crisp autumnal air, sweaters and boots, fall home decor, apple cider – be still my pumpkin spice lovin’ heart!
 I’m 100% that basic witch, friends, and I EMBRACE it.
 Because of my love for all things seasonal, I want my home to correspond.
 And in this spooky season, that means PUMPKINS.
-Disney pumpkins to be precise.
+Disney pumpkin decorating to be precise.

 Our Past Disney Pumpkins:

 Since the purchase of our first home in 2010, Marc and I have always carved themed pumpkins, usually based on our costumes.
 Excuse the flip phone quality – here are our FIRST ever carved Disney pumpkins:

 Let’s compare those to our Disney Pumpkins from last Halloween:

 Y’all, we take our Disney pumpkin carving pretty seriously.

 And full disclosure?
 I am TERRIBLE at pumpkin carving.
 I need to follow a pattern and I still often need to be creative with how I doctor my carvings!
 I really love to scoop pumpkins out – I know some people HATE this part – but it’s my favorite!